FromNand/bcc/README.md

-# What is this?
+# What is bcc?

-This is a hobby c compiler with the following goals.
+A hobby C compiler with the following goals.

 1. self hosting
 2. gcc compatibility